sclarkstone/Milestone3/README.md

 * Content

     * The home page begins with a larger header which immediatly gives the context of the site.
-    * There is a dynamic link which checks to see if a user is logged in. if there is not a user session set then a link to the login/ register pages are displayed.
-If there is a user session set then a link directly to the new ending page is displayed.
+    * There is a dynamic link which displays depending on the results of a check to see if a user is logged in. if there is not a user session set then a link to the login/ register pages are displayed.
+If there is a user session set then text encouraging the user to upvote the ending if they like it is displayed.
     * Further details then provide a link so that a user can browse all the site content.
     * A row of cards display the top 3 - most recently added endings into the database.This is dynamic and will always display the most recent from all the records in the database.
     * A further row of cards display the top 3 - highest rated endings.
 This is dynamic and will always display the highest rated from all the records in the database.
     * The card rows are responsive to screen size and will adjust accordingly by having the cards side by side on a larger screen size.
 On a smaller screen size the cards will appear below one another.
+    * A default image is used for all cards where an ending image URL has not been provided.
+    * The preview cards display summary information of the ending images (or default image), title, genre, type, submitted short date, rating and a link to the view page for full details.

 ![Large screen main content](static/images/HomeLargeScreen.png)
 ![Mobile screen main content](static/images/HomeMobileScreen.png)